Eddie Rosario Player Props: Braves vs. Reds

 Eddie Rosario At The Plate

-- Rosario has had a base hit in three of nine games this year, and multiple hits once.
+- This season, Rosario has posted at least one hit in four of 10 games (40.0%), and had multiple hits twice.

-- He has not hit a home run in his nine games this year.
+- He has not gone deep in his 10 games this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.